globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/ethics/policy.md

 ## 5. Robustness

-> Technical robustness focuses on the stability and reliability of the AI systems in the GLOBALISE infrastructure.
+> **Robustness** focuses on the stability and reliability of the AI systems in the GLOBALISE infrastructure.
 Additionally, they should be socially robust, implying they should consider potential unintended consequences and harms that may arise from their use.

 This includes addressing questions such as:

 **Accuracy** Ensuring system reliability in unforeseen circumstances and minimising potential harms from inaccuracies.

 ## 6. Privacy and Data Governance

+> **Privacy** is the right of individuals to control or influence what infomration related to them may be collected and stored, and regulate who may have access to that information.
+>
+> **Data Protection** includes measures and practices implemented to ensure that personal data is handled in compliance with data protection laws and regulations, safeguarding the rights and freedoms of individuals.
+>
+> **Data Governance** refers to the overall management of the availability, usability, integrity, and security of the data employed our project, including the policies, processes, standards, and metrics that ensure the effective and efficient use of the data.

-We prioritise privacy and data protection, ensuring the quality and integrity of data, controlling data access, etc.
+We prioritise privacy, data protection, and data governance ensuring the quality and integrity of data and controlling data access, in the following ways:

+**Ensuring Data Quality and Integrity** We implement rigorous procedures to ensure the accuracy, reliability, and completeness of the data we collect, process, and make available.
+This includes regular audits, validation processes, and updates to reflect the most accurate historical interpretations and data representations.

-**Oversight mechanisms** for data collection, storage, processing and use.
-GLOBALISE will store their data with institutes such as the IISG which have acquired the [Core Trust Seal](https://www.coretrustseal.org/), making them a reliable and sustainable repository for digital materials.
+**Data Storage** GLOBALISE will store their data with institutes such as the IISG which have acquired the [Core Trust Seal](https://www.coretrustseal.org/), making them a reliable and sustainable repository for digital materials.

-**Privacy** Assessing who can access users’ data, and under what circumstances.
+**Privacy** We prioritize informed consent and transparency in our data practices, ensuring users are aware of how their data is used.
+Moreover, as far as possible, GLOBALISE intends to minimise the collection of user data.
+When the collection of data is necessary for enhancing user experience or for research purposes, we limit the scope to non-sensitive information that does not directly identify individuals.

 ## IV.
 References

+CARE Principles for Indigneous Data Governance, [https://www.gida-global.org/care](https://www.gida-global.org/care)

 Chilcott, Alicia.
 "Towards protocols for describing racially offensive language in UK public archives."
 In _Archives in a Changing Climate-Part I & Part II_, pp. 151-168.
 Cham: Springer Nature Switzerland, 2022.